-Welcome to the Anesthesia Residency Program at the Baylor College of Medicine!
+Welcome to the Anesthesiology Residency Program at Baylor College of Medicine!
 We are excited that you have decided to explore our program and hope you’ll enjoy our perspectives on what we find special about our training and why we are proud to call Baylor home!

 Baylor College of Medicine is nestled in the heart of the Texas Medical Center – the largest medical center in the world.
-As an anesthesiology resident at BCM, our training spans across seven clinical sites.
+As anesthesiology residents at Baylor, our training spans seven clinical sites.
 This means we have a diversity of experiences in each of these unique learning environments.

-We begin your Clinical Anesthesiology- 1 (CA-1) training at the historic Ben Taub Hospital, which is one of two Level 1 trauma centers in Harris County.
-Here, we take care of complex patients that not only enhance our medical knowledge, but also, instill in us an appreciation of healthcare inequality and its impact on population health.
+We begin your Clinical Anesthesiology 1 (CA-1) training at the historic Ben Taub Hospital, which is one of two Level 1 trauma centers in Harris County.
+Here, we take care of complex patients who not only enhance our medical knowledge, but also instill in us an appreciation of healthcare inequality and its impact on population health.
 Ben Taub Hospital is considered the home base of our department, and we return to this site multiple times during our training to complete rotations in general, trauma, cardiac anesthesiology, neurosurgical, regional, remote and high-risk obstetrical anesthesiology.
-The Michael E. DeBakey Veterans Affairs Medical Center is the second largest government hospital in the nation with over 20 cutting-edge operating rooms and procedural suites.
-As a CA-1, we care for our nation’s heroes, many of whom require highly specialized anesthetic care.
-Later, as a CA-2, we will have an opportunity to learn about chronic and interventional pain management as well as subspecialties at the VAMC.
+The Michael E. DeBakey Veterans Affairs Medical Center is the second largest veterans hospital in the nation with over 20 cutting-edge operating rooms and procedural suites.
+As CA-1s, we care for our nation’s heroes, many of whom require highly specialized anesthetic care.
+Later, as CA-2s, we will have an opportunity to learn about chronic and interventional pain management as well as subspecialties at the VAMC.

-As suggested above, the CA-2 year at Baylor revolves around the subspecialties and includes rotations at the Baylor St. Luke’s Hospital (BSLM), Texas Heart Institute (THI), Texas Children’s Hospital (TCH), and MD Anderson Cancer Center (MDA).
-At the famous THI, we learn the fundamentals of performing cardiothoracic and transplant surgery and care for countless patients on ECMO and other mechanical circulatory support devices.
-At TCH, one of the leading Children’s Hospitals in the world, we learn how to provide anesthetic care to correct a complex congenital defect in a tiny neonate to a routine laparoscopic appendectomy in an adolescent patient.
-There is a good mix of “bread and butter,” congenital, NICU, and complex cases.
-Finally, we learn to care for complicated cancer patients in the Intensive Care Unit as well as provide Acute Pain care at the world-renowned MD Anderson Cancer Center.
+As suggested above, the CA-2 year at Baylor revolves around the subspecialties and includes rotations at Baylor St. Luke’s Medical Center, Texas Heart Institute, Texas Children’s Hospital and MD Anderson Cancer Center.
+At the famous THI, we learn the fundamentals of performing cardiothoracic and transplant surgery and care for countless patients.
+At Texas Children's, one of the leading children’s hospitals in the world, we learn how to provide anesthetic care for procedures ranging from correcting a complex congenital defect in a tiny neonate to performing a routine laparoscopic appendectomy in an adolescent patient.
+There is a good mix of “bread and butter,” congenital, NICU,and complex cases.
+Finally, we learn to care for complicated cancer patients in the intensive care unit as well as provide acute pain care at the world-renowned MD Anderson Cancer Center.